Lincoln · Continental · 2017

 The 2017 Lincoln Continental received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2017 Lincoln Continental are latches/locks/linkages (14 reports), back over prevention (10 reports), structure (9 reports).
+The most commonly reported complaint categories for the 2017 Lincoln Continental are latches/locks/linkages (14 reports), back over prevention (10 reports), unknown or other (9 reports).

 Yes.
 NHTSA has 4 recalls on record for the 2017 Lincoln Continental.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.